 - It is assumed that technology allows change in variable factors.

-- It is being assumed that all the units of the variable factor are equally efficient and homogeneous.
+- It is being assumed that all the units of variable factor are equally efficient and homogeneous.

 Explanation of the law of Variable Proportion: –